Krishna: Southeast Asia

 Krishna is found in Southeast Asian history and art, but to a far lesser extent than Shiva, Durga, Nandi, Agastya, and Buddha.
 In temples (candi) of the archaeological sites in hilly volcanic Java, Indonesia, temple reliefs do not portray his pastoral life or his role as the erotic lover, nor do the historic Javanese Hindu texts.
-Rather, either his childhood or the life as a king and Arjuna's companion have been more favored.
-The most elaborate temple arts of Krishna is found in a series of Krsnayana reliefs in the Prambanan Hindu temple complex near Yogyakarta.
+Rather, either his childhood or his life as a king and Arjuna's companion have been more favored.
+The most elaborate temple arts of Krishna are found in a series of Krsnayana reliefs in the Prambanan Hindu temple complex near Yogyakarta.
 These are dated to the 9th century CE.
-Krishna remained a part of the Javanese cultural and theological fabric through the 14th century, as evidenced by the 14th-century Penataran reliefs along with those of the Hindu god Rama in east Java, before Islam replaced Buddhism and Hinduism on the island.
+Krishna remained a part of the Javanese cultural and theological fabric through the 14th century, as evidenced by the 14th-century Penataran reliefs, along with those of the Hindu god Rama in east Java, before Islam replaced Buddhism and Hinduism on the island.

-The medieval era arts of Vietnam and Cambodia feature Krishna.
+The medieval-era arts of Vietnam and Cambodia feature Krishna.
 The earliest surviving sculptures and reliefs are from the 6th and 7th centuries, and these include Vaishnavism iconography.
 According to John Guy, the curator and director of Southeast Asian arts at the Metropolitan Museum of Art, the Krishna Govardhana art from 6th/7th-century Vietnam at Danang, and 7th-century Cambodia at Phnom Da cave in Angkor Borei, are some of the most sophisticated of this era.

 Krishna's iconography has also been found in Thailand, along with those of Surya and Vishnu.
 For example, a large number of sculptures and icons have been found in the Si Thep and Klangnai sites in the Phetchabun region of northern Thailand.
-These are dated to about the 7th and 8th centuries, from both the Funan and Zhenla period archaeological sites.
+These are dated to about the 7th and 8th centuries, from both the Funan- and Zhenla-period archaeological sites.